INTRODUCTION to PROFESSOR Steven Harrison

 - NASH Development Landscape

-- Both NASH Resolution AND Fibrosis Improvement
+- Both NASH Resolution and Fibrosis Improvement

-- NASH Cirrhosis Studies
+- Advancements in NASH Cirrhosis Studies

 - The Future of NASH Therapeutics Ongoing Phase 3 Trials